Vacation (Dirty Heads song)

 "Vacation" is a song by American reggae rock band Dirty Heads, from their fourth studio album Swim Team (2017).
 The song was released through Five Seven Music on June 30, 2017, as the album's first single.
 It is a reggae-rock track, which lyrically addresses the need to enjoy life and live your dreams.
-It was written by Jonas Jeberg and Jared Watson, with the latter being the founder of the Dirty Heads band.
+It was written by Jonas Jeberg and Jared Watson, band founder.

-"Vacation" received high acclaim after its 2017 release.
-The song spiked in popularity during 2021, thanks to a range of tiktoks featuring the song, and later spread to YouTube through a 'steak meme'.
-The song earned Recording Industry Association of America platinum certification on June 14, 2013, and Music Canada gold certification on May 25, 2021.
+"Vacation" received acclaim after its release.
+The song spiked in popularity during 2021, thanks to tiktoks featuring the song, and later spread to YouTube through a 'steak meme'.
+The song earned Recording Industry Association of America platinum certification on June 14, 2023, and Music Canada gold certification on May 25, 2021.

-The music video was directed by Wayne Isham and Ryan Ewing, and features Dennis Haskins from Saved By The Bell! as the character in the music video.
-The music video features Dennis portraying a principal lip-syncing and dancing through an empty High School.
-The song has been performed on many occasions like on the Oceans Calling festival, at Key West, Point Lounge, and the Rolling Stone Office.
+The music video was directed by Wayne Isham and Ryan Ewing, and features Dennis Haskins from Saved By The Bell! as the featured character.
+It depicts Haskins portraying a principal lip-syncing and dancing through an empty High School.
+The song has been performed on many occasions like at the Oceans Calling festival, at Key West, Point Lounge, and the Rolling Stone Office.
 The popularity of "Vacation" inspired Dirty Heads to make a version of the song featuring American rock band Train.

-Background and development
+Development

-Jared Watson got the idea for the song while he was walking his dogs and contemplating the happy life he'd built for himself with the band.
-It took a lot of hard work both professionally and personally to achieve success, and he wanted to encourage fans to find their path to happiness.
+Watson got the idea for the song while walking his dogs and contemplating the life he'd built with the band.

-In the music video, the Dirty Heads group wanted Dennis Haskins to show a different personality, but they were unable to."We wanted to get him to do way more debauchery in the video but he can't, like he legally can't because he's still Mr. Belding and does appearances and stuff," Watson told Ic3y.
+In the video, the Dirty Heads wanted Haskins to show a different personality, but that did not happen.
+"We wanted to get him to do way more debauchery in the video but he can't, like he legally can't because he's still Mr. Belding and does appearances and stuff," Watson told Ic3y.

-Before the Swim Team's album release, on June 26, 2017, a Facebook post titled "Coming Friday" was published where they revealed a short snippet of the song's lyrics along with a short snippet of the lyric video.
+Before the Swim Team's album release, on June 26, 2017, a Facebook post titled "Coming Friday" was published where they revealed a snippet of the song along with a snippet of the lyric video.
 The post was received, and other popular Facebook accounts commented on it, such as the official account of Distractify.

 Lyrics and composition

-Throughout the song, it is sung about the importance of having a free, happy life that you enjoy, and to do whatever you want, whenever you want.
-"As long as you're doing what you love, you can't ask for more," Jared Watson explained in a 2017 radio interview.
+The song expresses the importance of having a free, happy life.
+"As long as you're doing what you love, you can't ask for more," Watson explained in a 2017 radio interview.
 "If you aren't in that spot, nothing is holding you back from changing that and going and making that happen.
 And we're proof of that."

-"Vacation" is an exuberant song at an D lydian, and with a BPM of 150.
+"Vacation" is an exuberant song in the key of D lydian, and with a tempo of 150.
 It is defined as a reggae, rock, and alternative rock track by the Dirty Heads.